alexirpan/alexirpan.github.io/_posts/2016-11-20-illuminati.markdown

 **QwerG:** Yep.
 I happen to be one myself.

-**Heliotrope:** ...I was going to ask if you were a chatbot, but, uh, okay.
+**Heliotrope:** ...I was going to ask if you were human, but, uh, wow, didn't expect the answer would be no.

 **PPP:** So what's your life like?